 SEVIS fee and I-20 form collection

 Once you pay the SEVIS fee, you are given an I-20 form from your new school or college.
-Duly fill the form and bring along for your F-1 interview.
+Duly fill out the form and bring it along for your F-1 interview.

 VISA fee and form collection

-Pay your visa fee at the designated bank and collect the visa form.
-Duly fill the form and bring along for your interview.
+Pay your visa fee at the designated bank or NEFT and collect the visa form.
+Duly fill out the form and bring it along for your interview.

 P.S: You can move to the US only 30 days before the start date of your program.

-You’ll have to apply for your student visa application online using the US Embassy and Consulates India website(https://in.usembassy.gov/visas/nonimmigrant-visas/).
-You can apply up to 120 days before your intended date of program’s start date.
+You’ll have to apply for your student visa application online using the US Embassy and Consulates India website.
+You can apply up to 120 days before your intended date of the program’s start date.
 Remember to pay your visa fee and SEVIS fee to schedule your appointment and complete your visa documents respectively.

-Our team will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
-In fact, to reduce the hassle, we can also help with certifying, translating and couriering your documents.
+Our team of experts will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
+To reduce the hassle, we can also help to certify, translate and courier your documents.

-As an applicant from outside the US, you will have to pay US$160 as your visa fee (do check the latest fee when applying (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fees/fees-visa-services.html).
+As an applicant from outside the US, you will have to pay US$160 as an application visa fee (do check the latest fee when applying here).

 When you first arrive in the US, you must:

-Once you get your visa, there are a number of things you need to do to ensure it remains valid, including:
+Once you get your visa, there are several things you need to do to ensure it remains valid, including: